Ruthvik0/svelte-todo-app/README.md

 - **Drag and Drop Functionality**
   The app supports drag-and-drop interactions in the **Kanban View**, powered by the **svelte-dnd-action** library for smooth, intuitive task management.

+- **Icons via Lucide**
+  The app uses **Lucide Icons** for a modern, consistent, and customizable icon set throughout the UI.
+Icons are sourced from [Lucide.dev](https://lucide.dev/) for clean, scalable visuals.

 ## Upcoming Features

 - **Offline Functionality**